Ichaka Diarra

-Ichaka Diarra (born 18 January 1995) is a Malian professional footballer who plays as a centre-back.
+Ichaka Diarra (born 18 January 1995) is a Malian professional footballer who plays as a centre-back for Lebanese Premier League club Al Ansar on loan from Tadamon Sour.

 Club career

 Diarra signed for Ansar in the 2021–22 Lebanese Premier League, and renewed his contract in summer 2022 for one year.

 He signed for Arema of Indonesian league first tier on 30 May 2023 for 2023–24 Liga 1 season.

 International career

 Diarra made his debut for Mali on 24 March 2021 in an Africa Cup of Nations qualifier against Guinea.